practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/Admiran/README.md

 Also the provided [example programs](https://github.com/taolson/Admiran/tree/main/examples) show this phenomenon.

-In Admiran it's _even_ harder to get all types along its _function composition_ right according to my (short) observations.
+In Admiran it's _even_ harder to get all types along its _function composition_ right, according to my observations.

 <br/>

 ## No exception handling

 What's also missing yet in Admiran are means of exception handling the coder can (conveniently) use in his own programs.
-Writing the (big) strings to files lacks exception handling in my Admiran program:
+Thus, writing the (big) strings to files lacks exception handling in my Admiran program:

 ```
 write_strings_to_files :: ([int], [string], [string]) -> io ()